microsoft/reverse-proxy/docs/config.md

     });
 ```

-The proxy/gateway code already has named routes, backends, backend endpoints, etc., so we should be able to build a similar code augmentation for those.
+The proxy code already has named routes, backends, backend endpoints, etc., so we should be able to build a similar code augmentation for those.

 Reloadable config complicates this pattern.
 The code augmentation actions will need to be captured for the lifetime of the app rather than just for startup so they can be re-run later.